hectorproko/MERN_STACK/MERN_steps.md

     1. Create a new task
     2. Display list of all tasks
     3. Delete a completed task
+1. Create a new task
+1. Item 2
+1. Item 3

 * **Routing** refers to how an application’s endpoints (URIs) respond to client requests.
 * Each task will be associated with some particular endpoint and will use different standard HTTP request methods: POST, GET, DELETE.